 It’s going to take some time to work through all of your emotions, and that’s OK.
 Don’t avoid your feelings in an attempt to move forward, but instead talk about them with your partner.
 Be honest.
 If you wake up feeling incredibly angry after having a few good days in a row together, be open about it.
 If he or she is doing something that makes you upset or suspicious, don’t spy or snoop — share your anxieties.
 Let them know what’s going on with you and check in to see how they’re doing, too.

 If you’re making an attempt to stay together, it’s important that you resume your role as your partner’s trusted confidante.
 And though it will take time for you to completely trust them again, try to trust them enough to at least keep the conversations open and honest.
 The following are some other steps you can take to help to repair the relationship.

 - When possible, contain your conversations about the infidelity within certain parameters.
 Sit down and have a conversation about it when necessary, but don’t constantly bring up the subject during day-to-day activities.

 - Avoid making passive-aggressive comments and try not to leap to conclusions when things seem off.

 - Ask questions, but don’t make accusations.

-- Hold your partner accountable if they skip a meeting or failed to let you know they’d be working late, but give them a chance to explain.
+- Hold your partner accountable if they skip a meeting or fail to let you know they’ll be working late, but give them a chance to explain.
 Don’t be afraid to lay down the law and take charge if their sobriety seems to be at risk; if you suspect they may be using, let them know they can’t come home under the influence and will be asked to leave if they do.